niranjansh/niranjansh.github.io/_posts/2019-08-07-setup-jekyll-with-github-pages.markdown

 categories: jekyll update
 ---

-Here is how I went about it for the blog you are reading right now.
-Note that I am using a Macbook Pro running MacOS Mojave
+Here is how I went about setting up this blog using Jekyll and Github Pages.
+Note that the setup assumes MacOS.

 ### 1. **Setup Jekyll on your local machine**

-Follow the simple instructions on the [Jekyll website](https://jekyllrb.com/), replacing my-awesome-site with an appropriate name for your blog folder
+Follow the simple instructions on the [Jekyll website](https://jekyllrb.com/), replacing my-awesome-site with an appropriate name for your blog folder.
+Copied below; run this on your terminal

 {% highlight terminal%}
 $gem install bundler jekyll